tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 ### 16. Student Do: Designing an ERD, Part 1 (15 min)

-In this activity, students will create a conceptual ERD for a gym owner.
+In this activity, students will create a conceptual ERD for mortgage lending.

 **File:** [schema.txt](Activities/10-Stu_Designing_ERD/Unsolved/schema.txt)